wp-plugins/custom-adminbar-menus/readme.txt

 = 12.05 =
 First version.

 *Our version numbering scheme is based on the release  date.
-The version number comes from the year, month and date of the release.*
+The version number comes from the year, month and day of the release.*

 == Support ==
 For support & more informations visit http://lineshjose.com/contact To contact the author the mail is lineshjose(@)gmail(.)com